Blog/Ultimate Guide to French Press Coffee for Businesses/French Press Coffee Setup for Offices: A Complete Guide 2026

 Step 2: Invest in a Quality Burr Grinder

 Pre-ground coffee loses flavor within 15 minutes.
 A burr grinder (cone or flat) ensures consistent grind size.
 For French press, you need a coarse grind.
 Set the grinder to the coarsest setting.
 In my experience, offices that invest in a $100–$200 burr grinder see dramatically better results than those using blade grinders.
+The Baratza Encore is a reliable, office-friendly option.

 Step 3: Source Fresh Coffee Beans

 Buy whole beans from a local roaster or a reliable supplier like Busy Bean Coffee.
 Look for beans roasted within the past two weeks.
 For the perfect ratio of coffee to water, see Perfect French Press Coffee Ratio for Businesses.
+A good starting point is the golden ratio of 1:16 (coffee to water).

 Step 4: Set Up the Station